livechat/docs-templates/contributing.md

 ## Formatting

-1. General

-	- Keep the fonts, indentations, spacing, etc. consistent.
+1. Keep the fonts, indentations, spacing, etc. consistent.

-2. Headers

-	- Headings must clearly describe topic or purpose.
-	- Don't capitalize the titles.
+2. Headings must clearly describe topic or purpose.
+Don't capitalize the titles.

-4. Lists

-	- Use a **bulleted list** for options.
-Create a bulleted list when you name three or more options.
-	- Use a **numbered list** for steps.
-Create a numbered list when you name two or more steps.
+4. Use a **bulleted list** for options, and a **numbered list** for steps.
+Create a list when you name three or more elements.

-5. Links

-	- Don’t obscure the links:
+5. Don’t obscure the links:
-	**Bad**: "For more details, go [here](https://docs.livechatinc.com/rest-api)."
+	- **Bad**: "For more details, go [here](https://docs.livechatinc.com/rest-api)."
-	**Good**: "For more details, go to [LiveChat REST API documentation](https://docs.livechatinc.com/rest-api)."
+	- **Good**: "For more details, go to [LiveChat REST API documentation](https://docs.livechatinc.com/rest-api)."

 ## Writing hints